Greenhithe Residents Association

 The Greenhithe Residents Association is a community group that focuses on the interests of Greenhithe.
 Through the original Hall Association, it’s roots can be traced back just over 100 years.
 In 2002 the Hall Committee and the Residents and Ratepayers Association merged to become a single organisation.
 In 2016 the name of the organisation was simplified to the Greenhithe Residents Association.

-The Association is run by a committee of 13 residents and supports the needs and interests of the community.It has two major areas of interest.
+The Association is run by a committee of 8~14 members and supports the needs and interests of the community.It has two major areas of interest.

 2. To build and improve the infrastructure and security of Greenhithe.

 The Association owns both the Greenhithe Community Hall and the Old School Building.
 It is responsible for the upkeep of these building and for generating revenue from them in order for them to continue at the heart of our community, in providing a place for local residents and groups to meet.